 Other trends built around notions such as solidarity economy or fair trade represent other ways of rethinking the connections between producers and consumers and redefining the networks that connect them.
-The goal of fair trade, which has been promoted as a new economic mode, is to create alternative market relations by reorganizing certain parts of the production chain.
-International organizations such as IFAT (International Federation for Alternative Trade), NEWS!
+The goal of fair trade, which has been promoted as a new economic mode, is to create alternative market relations by reorganising certain parts of the production chain.
+International organisations such as IFAT (International Federation for Alternative Trade), NEWS!
 (Network of European World Shops), and EFTA (European Fair Trade Association) have made a commitment to this type of goal.
-In France, the work of the group "De l'éthique sur l'étiquette" (Ethics on the tag), member of the international network of "Clean clothes campaign", has a similar goal.
-Their objective is to draw attention to child labor exploitation and the absence of trade union rights in some exporting nations to which certain businesses have relocated.
+In France, the work of the group 'De l'éthique sur l'étiquette' (Ethics on the tag), member of the international network of 'Clean clothes campaign', has a similar goal.
+Their objective is to draw attention to child labour exploitation and the absence of trade union rights in some exporting nations to which certain businesses have relocated.

-Beyond these examples, what is important to note is that these forms of action, both individual and collective, that are built on the criticism of certain modes of exchange and production, encourage a reticular way of thinking without necessarily formalizing it explicitly.
+Beyond these examples, what is important to note is that these forms of action, both individual and collective, that are built on the criticism of certain modes of exchange and production, encourage a reticular way of thinking without necessarily formalising it explicitly.
 If it continues in this way, a profound re-evaluation of how people interact in the world could be brought about.
-Collaborative frameworks are being set up and organized, and working towards new types of networks focused on respecting certain ethical principles.
+Collaborative frameworks are being set up and organised, and working towards new types of networks focused on respecting certain ethical principles.

-III) Step three: intervening in networks
+Step 3: Intervening in networks

 What can be done when faced with nodes in a network which tend to be established at key points and create situations of dependence?
 The construction of competing networks can be a solution, insofar as it can represent a way to establish other nodes.
-The organization of alternative connection models becomes a practical question.
+The organisation of alternative connection models becomes a practical question.
 Such a process necessitates cooperative strategies which must allow for reflection about alternative network configurations and their possibilities of deployment.

-a) Dissidence as a way out of a network and a refusal of connecting to it
+Dissidence as a way out of a network and a refusal of connecting to it

-Being able to identify the production of forms of domination by certain networks is likely to create the conditions for the destabilization of these networks.
+Being able to identify the production of forms of domination by certain networks is likely to create the conditions for the destabilisation of these networks.
 Opposition becomes more easily imaginable once the restrictive relational structures have been made apparent.
 Challenging forced participation can contribute to the undoing of the established networks by loosening the ties that had been formed.

-Opposition arises, for example, when confronted with alienating and ecologically detrimental aspects of the consumer society, as in the voluntary simplicity movement29 or sustainable degrowth.
+Opposition arises, for example, when confronted with alienating and ecologically detrimental aspects of the consumer society, as in the voluntary simplicity movement (Maniates, 2002) or sustainable degrowth movement (Fournier, 2008).
 Others are expected in view of the extension of domains, such as culture, for which access is transformed into a paying service.
-Consequently, more and more human relationships are regulated by a commercial or monetary system.30 b) Tracing alternative paths: the construction of networks as a reflected action
+Consequently, more and more human relationships are regulated by a commercial or monetary system.14

 Refusing to connect to certain networks can therefore become a form of resistance.
-From an analytical point of view, if we put resistance back in the social relations field, the temporary autonomous zone (TAZ) that Hakim Bey31 promotes is a network that is temporarily disconnected, a network that refuses a certain number of connections.
+From an analytical point of view, if we put resistance back in the social relations field, the temporary autonomous zone (TAZ) that Hakim Bey promotes is a network that is temporarily disconnected, a network that refuses a certain number of connections (Bey, 1988).